 WE’RE BETTER UNITED

 The problems in our community that really need addressing are significant, large scale challenges.
 None of these issues can be solved by one organization; the problems that exist are bigger than any one of us.
 Problems like homelessness, third grade reading proficiency, high school graduation rates and poverty.
-Our job at the United Way of Forsyth County is to organize that fight.

 United Way of Forsyth County also funds and supports other key initiatives in our community including NC211, Housing Matters (formerly the Ten-Year Plan to End Chronic Homelessness), The Forsyth Promise, The Partnership for Prosperity, and our key partnership with Neighbors for Better Neighborhoods.

 The Community-Wide Investment Process funds programs working collaboratively to create thriving households across Forsyth County by improving economic mobility and increasing childhood and student success.

 The opportunity for a good life begins in our families, schools, jobs, and NEIGHBORHOODS.
 In Forsyth County, Census data shows us the average household income of a child of low-income parents who grew up in the 27104-zip code and is now in their mid-30s is $45,000 per year.
 The average household income of a child of low-income parents who grew up in the 27105-zip code who is now in their mid-30s is $17,000 per year.
 There is just a five-mile difference between these two zip codes in Forsyth County.
 We believe that your zip code should not determine your destiny.
 However, that is the reality for many of our neighbors and we are working hard to ensure that changes.
 Place Matters is an innovative, asset-based strategy to focus investments on interconnected solutions in 13 neighborhoods within Winston-Salem.